 Phil Washington, the Chief Executive Officer of DIA said that United and Southwest airlines will move into the space in early November and begin operating the new check-in and self-bag drop kiosks where passengers will tag and drop their own bags without ever interacting with a ticket agent.

-In addition to the check-in and self-bag drop kiosks, this phase which focused on Level 6 of the airport also included the upgrade of restrooms and construction of 16,000 square feet of new space for passenger flow and security.
+In addition to the check-in and self-bag drop kiosks, this phase which focused on Level 6 of the airport also included the upgrade of restrooms and the construction of 16,000 square feet of new space for passenger flow and security.

 Phase I of the DIA Great Hall Project finally wrapped up